2005 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features Of The 2005 Nickel

-The 2005 nickel maintains standard specifications used since 1866.
-It weighs 5.00 grams and measures 21.21 millimeters in diameter.
-The composition consists of 75% copper and 25% nickel.
+The 2005 nickel maintains the standard specifications used since 1866.
+It weighs 5.00 grams, measures 21.21 millimeters in diameter, and consists of 75% copper and 25% nickel.
+Based on late 2025 metal prices, the melt value is approximately $0.06 per coin — slightly above face value but too small to be numismatically relevant.

 The coin features a plain edge without reeding.
-Mint marks appear on the obverse, right of Jefferson’s portrait.
-Philadelphia coins show a “P” while Denver coins display a “D.” San Francisco produced only proof coins marked with an “S.”
+Mint marks appear on the obverse to the right of Jefferson’s portrait: “P” for Philadelphia, “D” for Denver, and “S” for San Francisco proof coins.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)